sourcegraph/learn/posts/how-to-find-error-messages-with-sourcegraph.md

 ---
-title: How to find error messages with Sourcegraph (Video)
+title: How to find error messages with Sourcegraph (video)
 author: marek-zaluski
 tags: [video, search, sourcegraph]
 description: Learn about finding error messages in your code with Sourcegraph.